AAAylinChen/GenAI-Use-SD-SIGCSE/Three-Layer Framework/Three-Layer Framework Use Scenario.md

 ---

 Layer 3 of the ecosystem framework focuses on cross-role interactions between teachers, students, and developers.
 Each relationship (Teacher–Student, Student–Developer, Teacher–Developer) is defined by a set of verbs that serve as operational indicators.
-These verbs can be used in rubrics, tick-box evaluations, or advisory reviews to measure the effectiveness of AI-enhanced teaching, learning, and professional practice.
+These verbs can be used in **tick-box, Likert scale, or rubric-style assessments** to measure the effectiveness of AI-enhanced teaching, learning, and professional practice.

 ---